peteroupc/MailLib/docs/PeterO.DataIO.md

  is null.

  * System.ArgumentException:
+Either  <i>offset</i>
+ or  <i>length</i>
-Either "offset" or "length" is less than 0 or greater than "bytes"'s length, or "bytes"'s length minus "offset" is less than "length".
+ is less than 0 or greater than  <i>bytes</i>
+ 's length, or  <i>bytes</i>
+ 's length minus  <i>offset</i>
+ is less than  <i>length</i>
+.

 ### ToTransform

     public static PeterO.IByteReader ToTransform(
         this System.IO.Stream input);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `input.ToTransform()` .
+Wraps an input stream into a reader object.
+If an IOException is thrown by the input stream, the reader object throws InvalidOperationException instead.In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `input.ToTransform()` .
 If the object's class already has a ToTransform method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>